angular/angular/aio/content/guide/router-tutorial-toh.md

 In this scenario, the user could click the heroes link, cancel, push the browser back button, or navigate away without saving.

-This example app asks the user to be explicit with a confirmation dialog box that waits asynchronously for the user's response.
+This example application asks the user to be explicit with a confirmation dialog box that waits asynchronously for the user's response.

 <div class="alert is-helpful">

-You could wait for the user's answer with synchronous, blocking code, however, the app is more responsive&mdash;and can do other work&mdash;by waiting for the user's answer asynchronously.
+You could wait for the user's answer with synchronous, blocking code, however, the application is more responsive&mdash;and can do other work&mdash;by waiting for the user's answer asynchronously.

 </div>